 Make sure to close all utility accounts, cancel all accounts with vendors, and let clients or customers know you’re closing (and collect any outstanding payments due from them).

-You’ll also want to inform any employees of your closing date, and you’ll pay them until the last day they work.
+You’ll also want to inform any employees of your closing date (if applicable) and pay them for all days they’ve worked.

 Step 5: File a Certificate of Dissolution With the Secretary of State’s Office